iraf-community/iraf-community.github.io/install.md

 repositories.
 Packages for Fedora Linux are available from the RPM Sphere third-party repository.

-Please contact us if you want to help packaging for macOS or other Linux versions.
+Please contact us if you want to help packaging for any Linux versions.

 ## macOS